The Benefits Of Using A VPN On Google Chrome

 No, but you can go on "incognito" mode for private browsing.
 This is obviously not quite the same as having a dedicated VPN.
 When you are on "incognito mode", Google won't save your browsing history, cookies, and site data, as well as information entered in forms.
 On the other hand, your activities "might still be visible" to websites you visit, your employer or school, as well as your internet provider.
 At least Google is transparent about it.Is there a free VPN for Chrome?

 Yes, but we would be wary of any product or service that advertises itself as free.
 You may not be paying the vendors directly, but you can be sure that they are still making money from you.
 Yup, they're getting something far more valuable - your personal data.
 These free VPN services track your online habits and share your information with advertisers, business partners, and other third parties.
 At the end of the day, we believe that your online privacy and security are worth more than a VPN's monthly subscription.

-Disclaimer: Top10Vpn.Guide is a free service.
-We are reader supported and only receive commissions from the VPN companies we recommend on this page if you click our links and make a purchase via our site.
-We try to keep all of the information on this site as up to date and fresh as possible, but cannot guarantee that this will always be the case.
+Top10Vpn.Guide is offered as a free service.
+We are reader-supported and only receive commissions from the VPN services we recommend on this page if you click our links and make a purchase via our site.
+This impacts the ranking, score, and order in which the services we work with (and their products) are presented.
+VPN listings on this site DO NOT imply endorsement.
+We do not feature all of the available VPN services, only those we have reviewed.
+We try to keep all of the information on this site as up-to-date and fresh as possible, but cannot guarantee that this will always be the case.
 All prices quoted on this site are based on USD so there could be slight discrepancies due to currency fluctuations.